isdanny/guide.hikr.jp/_content/guide/Kamakita-lake-course/index.md

   highest_point: 375m
   lowest_point:
 summary: >
   A day hike with a lake, two gorgeous waterfalls and a climb up Monomi mountain.
-Except for the top of Monomi-yama, most of the course is relatively easy.
+Except for the top of Monomi-yama　(物見山), most of the course is relatively easy.
 Recommended for beginners.
 ---

 ## Access ##